AlexHedley/blog/src/input/posts/talk-beginners-guide-to-api-specs.md

 ---
 title: 🎙️ Beginners Guide to API Specs - Part 1
+# lead:
 tags:
   - api
   - specification
   - talk
 author: alex-hedley
 description: How to read and use an API spec.
 published: 2023-06-15
 # image: /posts/images/
 # imageattribution:
 ---

 <!-- Beginners Guide to API Specs - Part 1 -->